Welcome to the world...

 The said narrative had described how the crazy Green Circle bandits tried to escape being shot by Sniper only to be surprised by another Mithril duel car leading to its immobilization once its power plant in the rear was knocked out of commission.

 "So there were two cars running like crazy out of the houses and one of them were actually shooting at us to scare us away," the black haired former Marine said animatedly.
-"Kurz tagged them with two shots, one at their car's turret and the second at the front left tire."
+"Kurz tagged them with two shots, one at their car's turret and the second at the front left tire.
+The GC leaders were banged up a little during the fight, but otherwise alright."

 "How about the other?"
 The commanding officer of the whole joint operation then asked.
 "Did you chase him?"